-Appendix B.8 of the financial report outlines the Group's accounting policy relating to supplier rebates, or supplier income as they are referred to in the Financial report.
+Appendix B.8 of the financial report outlines the Group's Our audit procedures included the following: accounting policy relating to supplier rebates, or supplier income as they are referred to in the Financial report.

 The Group receives rebates and other similar incentives from suppliers which are determined based upon a number of measures which can include volumes of inventory purchased, sold, and the performance of promotional activities.